CleverCloud/doc.clever-cloud.com/administrate/metrics/overview.md

 In addition to logs, you can have access to metrics to know how your application behaves.
 By default, system metrics like CPU and RAM use are available, as well as application-level metrics when available (apache or nginx status for instance).

-## Publish your own metrics

-We currently support two ways to push / collect your metrics: the `statsd` protocol and `Prometheus`.

-The statsd server listens on port `8125`.
-You can send metrics using regular statsd protocol or using an advanced one [as described here](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/statsd#influx-statsd).

-We also support Prometheus metrics collection.
-By default our agent collects exposed metrics on `localhost:9100/metrics`.

-If needed, you can override those settings with the two following environment variables:

-- `CC_METRICS_PROMETHEUS_PORT`: Define the port on which the Prometheus endpoint is available
-- `CC_METRICS_PROMETHEUS_PATH`: Define the path on which the Prometheus endpoint is available

 ## Display metrics